 With air-filled, rubber tires and a front swivel wheel, the Glide is easy to push and turn on flat surfaces.
-Similar in appearance to the BOB Revolution Flex Duallie, it is somehow more nimble feeling.
-However, the softness of the suspension makes it feel a little spongy, and we wished it had adjustable suspension like the BOB.
+The Thule is somehow more nimble feeling than other double joggers.

 For off-road pushing and turning, it is just as easy having no trouble with grass, gravel, bumps, or curbs.
-However, the softer suspension makes it feel a little more out of control on bumps.
+However, the softness of the suspension makes it feel slightly spongy, and we wish it had adjustable suspension like the BOB.

 Weight and Folded Size

 This Thule weighs in at 32.1 lbs, which is relatively light for a double jogging stroller.

 Folded, the Urban Glide 2 Double is slightly above average at 20,820 cubic inches when folded, but it is smaller than some of the other joggers like the Baby Trend Navigator.